Lafayette Leopards football: The 1920s

-Sutherland coached the Maroon until 1923, when he returned to his alma mater, Pittsburgh, for the 1924 season.
+Sutherland coached the Maroon until 1923, when he returned to Pitt, his alma mater, for the 1924 season.
 New coach Herb McCracken, also a recent player under Pop Warner, quickly proved himself by defeating Sutherland at Pittsburgh 10–0 in the second game of the season.
 McCracken won his first five games before falling to Pennsylvania 6–3.
 Before the game, McCracken discovered that Penn had decoded Lafayette's play-calling signals.
 McCracken responded with a new and innovative solution: the huddle.
 Although McCracken is often credited as the inventor of the huddle, there are earlier, though some less substantiated claims of other schools implementing the huddle only a few years earlier.

 At the start of the 1926 season, Lafayette inaugurated its new, unfinished 18,000-seat stadium with a 35–0 win over Muhlenberg.
 The Maroon continued to win by dominate scores en route to their third national championship on the back of All-American halfback Mike "George" Wilson, who led the nation in scoring with 120 points and 20 touchdowns, a national record at the time.
 The Maroon also led the East in scoring, with 328 points, and only surrendered 37 points in nine games.
 Halfback and team captain Frank Kirkleski, who later starred for the NFL's Pottsville Maroons, also received All-American praise played in the East-West Shrine Game in San Francisco.

 Lafayette continued to dominate opponents in the late 1920s, but would win only a few games against major teams, such as Penn State.
 In 1929, Lafayette joined with Lehigh and Rutgers to form the Middle Three Conference, which consisted of round-robin games between the two teams.
 The schools split the first year of the series at 1–1–0 each.
 Lafayette won their first Middle Three title the following season.